 STUDENTS who expect to pursue in Calvin College any one of the courses listed below are advised to submit for admission the following subjects, if possible:

 1-For General A.B., A.B. in Education, Pre-Law, Pre-Nursing, and Pre-Medical Technology courses:

-English 3 units
+English

-Math.
-2 units (Algebra and Geometry)
+3 units 2 units (Algebra and Geometry) Math.

-Latin 2 units